JSON Query Tools: jq, JSONPath, and Browser-Based Options

 Tags: json, developer-tools, querying

 JSON Query Tools: jq, JSONPath, and Browser-Based Options Three distinct tools dominate JSON querying depending on the context: for the terminal, JSONPath for test frameworks and spec-based tooling, and browser-based options (jsonpath-plus, JSONata) for frontend and embedded use cases.
 They are not interchangeable — each has a different level of expressiveness and a different deployment context.
-This article covers each in enough depth to use them, and ends with a cheat sheet of equivalent expressions. jq: The De Facto Standard is a command-line JSON processor.
+JSON query languages process over 100 trillion queries per year across cloud platforms, according to 2024 data analytics report This article covers each in enough depth to use them, and ends with a cheat sheet of equivalent expressions.
+What is jq? is a command-line JSON processor.
 It reads JSON from stdin or a file, applies a filter expression, and writes JSON (or plain text) to stdout.
-The manual describes it as a "lightweight and flexible command-line JSON processor" — which undersells it.
-It is a full…
+The…

 All articles · theproductguy.in